 If your business hasn’t yet moved into the digital realm for organizing its bookkeeping records, then the time has come.
 Digitizing your records can save time, hassle, paper resources, office/storage space, and more.
 Suffice it to say that there are many, many reasons to ditch your paper bookkeeping file system and move to an electronic filing system instead.

 The lone drawback to adopting an electronic file system for your bookkeeping records is the time and effort it will take to make the switch.
 Between digitizing old files and setting up an electronic folder structure that makes sense for the way your company organizes its financial documentation, getting started with electronic bookkeeping will take some time.
+But by setting aside a bit of time to get started, you’ll save a significant amount of time for the future.

 The whole process starts with finding the right document management system (DMS) to use for your company’s new electronic files.
 But where do you start in finding the perfect DMS?
 You don’t want to use an electronic file storage system like Google Docs or Dropbox because those programs just aren’t secure enough or feature-rich enough to work for a sophisticated business accounting system.
 There are open-source programs available, but they also rarely offer the best security—which is a problem if you are storing bank statements, credit card statements, invoices including client account numbers, or other sensitive financial information.